-- Symptoms: Tweets saying things like, “I have opened ticket number 03456 and haven’t heard back…,” multiple emails from the same customer, poor satisfaction ratings based on slow reply time.
+- Symptoms: Tweets saying things like, “I have opened ticket number 03456 and haven’t heard back…”, multiple emails from the same customer, poor satisfaction ratings based on slow reply time.

 - Solution: Always set expected reply times, like in the Basecamp example above.
 If it’s over two hours, set an auto-reply message to make sure the customer knows their ticket went through.

 - Challenges: Expectations for reply times are much higher, and customers using social media to reach out for support object to channel switching more so than others.
-Of customers who were told to use a different contact method, only 24% of them did.

 - Symptoms: No replies to your follow-up support tweets, messages like “thanks for the reply, called support and got help from Bob.
 Thanks,” finding yourself wondering what happened to the customer who never replied back to your support.
 Did she work everything out?